sotrh/learn-wgpu/docs/news/pre-0.12/readme.md

 ## Updated texture tutorials

-Up to this point, we created textures manually everytime.
-I've pulled out the texture creation code into a new `texture.rs` file and included it every tutorial from the [textures tutorial](/beginner/tutorial5-textures/#cleaning-things-up) onward.
+Up to this point, we created textures manually every time.
+I've pulled out the texture creation code into a new `texture.rs` file and included it in every tutorial from the [textures tutorial](/beginner/tutorial5-textures/#cleaning-things-up) onward.

-## Fixed panics do to not specifying the correct `usage`
+## Fixed panics due to not specifying the correct `usage`

 Wgpu has become more strict about what `BufferUsages`s and `TextureUsages`s are required when performing certain operations.
-For example int the [Wgpu without a window example](/intermediate/windowless/), the `texture_desc` only specified the usage to by `COPY_SRC`.
+For example in the [Wgpu without a window example](/intermediate/windowless/), the `texture_desc` only specified the usage to by `COPY_SRC`.
 This caused a crash when the `texture` was used as a render target.
 Adding `OUTPUT_ATTACHMENT` fixed the issue.

 ## Updating Winit from 0.20.0-alpha5 to 0.20